-I have audited the financial statements of Gap Zonqor Limited, set out on pages 7 to 24 which comprise the statement of financial position as at 31st December 2024 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of material accounting policies.
+I have audited the financial statements of Gap QM Limited, set out on pages 7 to 24 which comprise the statement of financial position as at 31st December 2022 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies.

-In my opinion, the accompanying financial statements give a true and fair view of the financial position of Gap Zonqor Limited as at 31st December 2024, and of the Company's financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and have been properly prepared in accordance with the requirements of the Companies Act (Cap.
+In my opinion, the accompanying financial statements give a true and fair view of the financial position of Gap QM Limited as at 31st December 2022, and of the Company's financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and have been properly prepared in accordance with the requirements of the Companies Act (Cap.
 386).